Transition Notebook Overview

 Consulting services for library development, operations, and support.

-Broadband / E-rate / EOR Consulting Services
+Broadband / E-Rate / EOR Consulting Services

-Consulting for public libraries to acquire and maintain appropriate internet service for the library and its patrons, along with assistance in navigating the regulatory, accounting, infrastructure, and federal (E-rate) and state (EOR) funding components of that ongoing process.
+Consulting for public libraries to acquire and maintain appropriate internet service for the library and its patrons, along with assistance in navigating the regulatory, accounting, infrastructure, and federal (E-Rate) and state (EOR) funding components of that ongoing process.

 Continuing Education (CE) and Training